 Comedian George Carlin summed up near misses quite nicely.
 He said:

 “Here’s a phrase that apparently the airlines simply made up: near miss.
-They say that if 2 planes almost collide, it’s a near miss.
+They say that if two planes almost collide, it’s a near miss.
 Bull****, my friend.
 It’s a near hit!
 A collision is a near miss.”

 I don’t mind forgiving people for ‘one-off’ bad behavior, but if continuous bad behavior puts you in the “near miss” zone more often than not, it’s time to seriously consider just how much risk you’re willing to take to stay in what could be a harmful or even deadly situation.